-Government Plans For Extra Electric Car Charging Points
+Government Plans For Extra EV Charging Points

 In recent news, the government have revealed plans to fund an extra 1,000 residential electric car charging points.
 An additional £2.5m in funding will be made available for this installation in residential areas.
 The aim is to make more charging points available, particularly for drivers of electric vehicles with no access to off-street parking and charging.
 (Source: Auto Express)

 Will there be enough charging points to meet demand?

 According to figures from the Society of Motor Manufacturers and Traders (SMMT), a total of 2,271 battery electric vehicles (BEV) were registered in July 2019.
 This was almost triple the number of BEV registrations in July 2018.
 We suspect this increased demand for EVs is largely driven by the substantial support and news coverage regarding plans for an entirely electric future within the automotive industry.
 However, as the number of registered EVs continues to rise, we wonder if there will be enough charging points to meet the demand.